oprogramador/plezuro_js/doc/rst/source/specification/functions/index.rst

 =======

 A method works in the same way as a function.
-The only difference is the object (variable before the dot sign) is passed as a zero argument and the next arguments are numbered from 1.
-In method calling when there is no arguments (except for this object) the bracket after method name is not required.
+The only difference is the object (variable before the dot sign) is passed as the zero argument and the next arguments are numbered from 1.
+In method calling when there is no arguments (except for this object) the bracket after the method name is not required.

 =======